djjudas21/photodb-perl/SCHEMA.md

 ## FLASH_PROTOCOL

+Table to catalog different protocols used to communicate with flashes

 | COLUMN_NAME       | COLUMN_TYPE | COLUMN_COMMENT                                             |
 |-------------------|-------------|------------------------------------------------------------|
 | flash_protocol_id | int(11)     | Unique ID of this flash protocol                           |